Sagnik-Sengupta/F1-Laptime-Prediction/README.md

 It utilizes the **FastF1 API** to fetch historical laptime data.

 ## Data Collection
-The dataset consists of F1 qualifying results from **2018 to 2024**, stored in CSV format.
+The dataset consists of F1 practice and qualifying results from **2018 to 2024**, stored in CSV format.
 The data includes:
 - **DriverNumber**: Unique identifier for each driver
 - **Driver**: Driver's full name
 - **TeamName**: Constructor team name
-- **FP1, FP2, FP3**: Practice session lap times (not used in final model)
+- **FP1, FP2, FP3**: Practice session lap times
 - **Q1, Q2, Q3**: Qualifying session lap times
 - **Year**: Season year
 - **Round**: Race number in the season